NexTechArchitect/nexus-protocol-v2/README.md

 | Keeper reward rug pull | `rescueTokens()` blocks `PROTOCOL_ASSET` from owner withdrawal |
 | CCIP pipeline blocking | `try/catch` in `_ccipReceive` — failed trades emit `TradeFailed`, never block pipeline |

-> ⚠️ **No formal external security audit has been conducted.** Deployed on Polkadot Hub testnet with testnet assets only.
-Do not use with real funds.

 ---